 For subsequent chromatography procedures, do not exceed 75% of the packing flow rate.
-See Table 3, on page 8 for flow rates for chromatography.
+See Table 3, on page 10 for chromatography flow rates.

-- 6 Maintain the packing flow rate for at least 3 bed volumes after a constant bed height is reached.
-Mark the bed height on the column. - 7 Stop the pump and close the column outlet. - 8 If a packing reservoir is used, disconnect the reservoir and fit the adapter to the column.
+6 Maintain the packing flow rate for at least 3 bed volumes after a constant bed height is reached.
+Mark the bed height on the column.